wazuh/wazuh-documentation/source/user-manual/api/configuration.rst

 Configuration endpoints
 -----------------------

-The Wazuh API has multiple endpoints that allow both querying and modifying part of its configuration.
-Those settings that could break access (such as IP, port, etc.) cannot be changed through the endpoints, so the only way to modify them is by accessing the ``api.yaml`` file described in the section :ref:`configuration file <api_configuration_file>`.
+The Wazuh API has several endpoints that allow querying its current configuration.
+The API configuration can only be modified by accessing the ``api.yaml`` file described in the section :ref:`configuration file <api_configuration_file>`.

 The security configuration, which contains the ``auth_token_exp_timeout`` and ``rbac_mode`` settings, can only be queried and modified through the :api-ref:`GET /security/config <operation/api.controllers.security_controller.get_security_config>`, :api-ref:`PUT /security/config <operation/api.controllers.security_controller.put_security_config>` and :api-ref:`DELETE /security/config <operation/api.controllers.security_controller.delete_security_config>` Wazuh API endpoints.